thejwuscript/seek-and-find/README.md

   fetchPlayers().then((data) => setPlayers(data));
 }, []);
 ```
 While writing tests for the component, it was quite challenging to mock the Firestore methods such as ``` collection() ```.
-While there is a [library available to help with mocking Cloud Firestore](https://github.com/Upstatement/firestore-jest-mock), I thought this was a good opportunity to extract all this logic into a custom hook.
+While there is a [library available to help with mocking Cloud Firestore](https://github.com/Upstatement/firestore-jest-mock), I thought this was a good opportunity to extract all this logic into a custom hook ```usePlayers```.
 The idea was I can mock the custom hook itself to return a pre-determined value without worrying about mocking the implementation of the hook.
 It resulted in a much cleaner code without any extravagant mocks.

 ```typescript
 // Leaderboard.test.tsx